rcardin/kactor/README.md

 %d [%thread] [{%mdc}] %-5level %logger{36} - %msg%n
 ```

-Every actor put its name with the `kactor` key inside the' MDC' map.
+Every actor put its name with the `kactor` key inside the `MDC` map.
 An example of a log message is the following:

 ```
 2022-12-04 15:20:35,850 [DefaultDispatcher-worker-2] [{kactor=kactor_0}] INFO  kactor_0 - Hello Actor 0!